Initiatives in Corporate Activities

 Utilization of Solar Energy

-Photovoltaic arrays that the KONOIKE Group owns in 21 places around Japan contribute to the decarbonization of earth by producing 16 GWh of renewable energy yearly.
+the decarbonization of Earth by producing 14.7 GWh of renewable energy yearly.
 Additionally, the heat-shielding effects of solar panels mitigate increasing temperatures within our warehouses, resulting in an additional contribution to a lower carbon footprint at our logistics centers.
 Solar power intended for internal use will be standard equipment for newly established distribution centers.
 Batteries will enable the centers to store energy, so that surplus electric power can be used at night or sent to other locations.
 By such means, we aim to make the most effective use of renewable energy and contribute to the wider decarbonization of society.

 Utilization of Solar Energy